scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Select the replication instance name you have created
 * Select Run test.
 * Wait for the test status to show successful
-* If not, troubleshoot cause and proceed to next step
+* If not, troubleshoot cause before you proceed to next step

 **Create And Test The Targt DB Endpoint**